averni/munin-solr/README.md

 Copy the plugin file to your munin plugins folder (ex. /usr/share/munin/plugins):

-Add the following lines to the munin-node file, usually found in /etc/munin/plugin-conf.d/munin-node, adding one qpshandler for eache handler you need to monitor:
+Add the following lines to the munin-node file, usually found in /etc/munin/plugin-conf.d/munin-node, adding one qpshandler for each handler you need to monitor:

     [solr_*]
         host_port solrhost:8080